-In September 1928 it was announced that the building of the Technical School was to go ahead, planning was to be applied for and the site at Spring Bank, Abertillery was chosen.
+In September 1928 it was announced that the building of a technical school was to go ahead, planning was to be applied for and the site at Spring Bank, Clynmawr, Abertillery was secured.

-The first Staff were as follows – Mr W. J. Robins B.Sc.
-Hons London (Lecturer-in-Charge); Mr R. H. Hanney A.M.
+The first staff were as follows – Mr W. J. Robins B.Sc.
+Hons London as lecturer-in-charge; Mr R. H. Hanney A.M.
 Inst.
 C.E.
-Dips Mech and Civil Engineer and Mr A. S. Harding B.Sc.
-F.G.S Assistants.
+Dips mech and civil engineer and Mr A. S. Harding B.Sc.
+F.G.S as assistants.

-In the early 1970s the Intermediate County School was turned into a Junior Comprehensive School, pupils attending ranging from 11 to 13 years of age before attending the Nantyglo Comprehensive School 14 to 16 years of age.
-The Roseheyworth Comprehensive (late County School) closed in about 1988 and was demolished.
-The Technical School building closed as a school at the same time and was turned into a Magistrates Court but eventually closed in about 2010 and was demolished.
-To this day nothing has been built on either sites.
+In the early 1970’s the Intermediate County Grammar School was turned into the Rose Heyworth Junior Comprehensive School, pupils attending ranged from 11 to 13 years of age before attending the Nantyglo Comprehensive School 14 to 16 years of age.
+The Rose Heyworth Comprehensive (late County Grammar School) closed in about 1988 and was demolished.
+The technical school building closed as the school annex although remained intact.

 On Wednesday 27th July 1988 the Magistrates Court at Abertillery closed and a new court house was established in the old technical school building at Spring Bank, Blaenau Gwent, Abertillery.
 This new court house closed in about 2010 and the building was eventually demolished just after.

 To this day nothing has ever been built on either the old grammar school or the technical school annex site.